Antz Extreme Racing

 Antz Extreme Racing is a 2002 racing video game developed by Supersonic Software and published by Empire Interactive.
 The game is based on the 1998 DreamWorks Animation film Antz.
 The game was released in 2002 for Microsoft Windows, Xbox, and PlayStation 2.
 The Game Boy Advance version of Antz Extreme Racing was developed by Magic Pockets and released on 20 November 2002.

 Gameplay

 Antz Extreme Racing is set in each of the four temperate seasons and has four different types of races: driving, flying on the backs of insects, running, and snowboarding or surfing.
 The game features both a single-player and multiplayer mode; the split screen multiplayer mode supports up to four players.

 Reception

+The PlayStation 2 and Xbox versions received "unfavourable" reviews according to the review aggregation website Metacritic.